Updated on October 25th, 2024 by Felix Martinez

 Valuation & Expected Returns

-We expect Hormel will generate adjusted earnings-per-share of $1.65 for the current year.
-Therefore, the stock trades for a price-to-earnings ratio of 23.5, which is above our fair value P/E of 22.0.
+We expect Hormel will generate adjusted earnings-per-share of $1.60 for the current year.
+Therefore, the stock trades for a price-to-earnings ratio 19.4, below our fair value P/E of 22.0.

-That works out to be a modest headwind to total returns over the next five years as the stock remains expensive.
-Given Hormel’s struggles with volume and margins, we believe investors are much more likely to reduce the earnings multiple than expand it further.
+That works out to be a modest tailwind to total returns over the next five years as the stock remains expensive.

-If the P/E declines from 23.5 to 22.0 over the next five years, annual shareholder returns would be reduced by 1.3% per year.
+If the P/E declines from 19.4 to 22.0 over the next five years, annual shareholder returns will increase by 1.5% per year.

-On a positive note, expected earnings-per-share growth of 4.0% and the 2.8% dividend yield will add to shareholder returns.
+Also, expected earnings-per-share growth of 5% and the 3.6% dividend yield will add to shareholder returns.

-Overall, we see the potential for annual returns of 5.5% per year for Hormel stock.
-This is a good enough return to maintain a hold rating on Hormel, especially due to the company’s consistent dividend growth.
+Overall, we see the potential for annual returns of 10.1% per year for Hormel stock.
+This is a good enough return to maintain a buy rating on Hormel, especially due to the company’s consistent dividend growth.

 Final Thoughts

-Hormel’s track record of earnings stability and dividend growth are difficult to match.
-The company has proven it can survive and thrive in a variety of conditions, including perhaps the most challenging conditions the economy has ever faced with the coronavirus crisis.
+Hormel’s earnings stability and dividend growth track record are difficult to match.
+The company has proven it can survive and thrive in various conditions, including perhaps the most challenging conditions the economy has ever faced with the coronavirus crisis.

-However, the stock appears to be overvalued right now, which limits its total return potential.
-We currently rate the stock as a hold for dividend growth investors, but it is not a buy right now due to valuation.
+Thus, the stock appears to be undervalued right now.
+We currently rate the stock as a buy for dividend growth investors.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: